As you design your product’s packaging, you might’ve come across the phrases embossing and debossing, and wondered what the difference is.

 Choosing embossing vs debossing is a matter of preference, but keep in mind that you can customize the look even further with different finishing options to further highlight and refine the style you’re looking to convey.

-For example, dies can be customized to create a different look for the emboss or deboss, making them look several layers deep rather than one single raised or recessed layer.
-This can make your design look more like it is “sculpted” into the package.
+For example, dies can be customized to create a different look for the blind emboss or deboss, making them look several layers deep rather than one single raised or recessed layer.
+This can make your embossed graphics or embossed image look more like it is “sculpted” into the package.

 You may be wondering, if both embossing and debossing use metal plates to press the design into the material, why is embossing often more expensive?

 The fact is that embossing needs an additional metal element (known in the printing industry as a “counter”).
 This is required to actually push the die down into the material.
 The use of the counter increases the setup cost, so it may not be financially desirable to add that up-front cost to your print project if you only need a small batch of items printed.

 If you have specific needs for your deboss, it’s also possible that this process will go up in price if you want a deep indentation in the package, or you want to cover a box and then deboss it with your logo after it’s covered.
 In this case, the debossing process may need to be done by hand in order to ensure better results and the high quality output you require.

 We understand that a simple question like understanding the difference between embossing and debossing can have a complicated answer that is partly personal preference, but that doesn’t mean you have to figure it all out on your own.

 Here at Refine Packaging, we have the knowledge, experience and expertise to help you with your packaging design and production from concept to completion.

 Request a free quote today to learn more about our detailed packaging services and see why so many companies, large and small, rely on us to turn their packaging vision into reality.